We may earn money or products from the companies mentioned in this post.

 Crater Lake National Park

 Crater Lake National Park truly is one of the most amazing places in all of the country.
 This lake was formed by the eruption and collapse of an ancient volcano and is the deepest lake in the entire country.
-If you love scenic views, mountains and forest, this is the perfect place to visit.
+If you love scenic views, mountains, and forests, this is the perfect place to visit.

 - Silver Creek Falls – A state park with over 24 miles of trails and 10 waterfalls.
 4 of these waterfalls have trails that actually allow you to walk behind the waterfall.
 It’s quite an experience.

-- Endless Opportunity for Wine Tasting – We all know that Napa Valley is great for wine, but visitors are often suprised to learn just how many wonderful vineyards there are and winerys call the Willamette Valley their home.
+- Endless Opportunity for Wine Tasting – We all know that Napa Valley is great for wine, but visitors are often surprised to learn just how many wonderful vineyards there are and wineries call the Willamette Valley their home.
+Check out these posts about wineries in the area: Where to Stay in Oregon Wine Country on a Budget and The Best Dundee Oregon Wineries to Visit This Year

 - Oregon’s Capitol – If you are a lover of history and government, be sure to check out Oregon’s Golden Man.